 Individuals most often purchase life insurance to protect their loved ones in case of their death.
-When someone passes away, the spouse or other dependents have to figure out how to pay the mortgage, bills, car loans and other debts.
+When someone passes away, the spouse or other dependents have to figure out how to pay the mortgage, bills, car loans, and other debts.
 Life insurance can provide the income supplement necessary to avoid a drastic change in lifestyle for those left behind.

-The insurance company will carefully analyze a claim before paying the benefit and unfortunately, sometimes a life insurance claim is denied.
+During post-claims underwriting, the insurance company will carefully analyze the claim and investigate the veracity of the statements made on the application for insurance.
+This process often leads to the denial of the life insurance claim.
 Some of the most common reasons for life insurance claim denials include fraud by the insured or beneficiary and material misrepresentation on the life insurance application.
 The material misrepresentation can occur on the original application or an amendment to the application.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].